SUNY College at Geneseo

 - narrow topic (not too broad), that allows you to communicate a specific topic to the audience in the space allowed

-- includes informative text which summarizes/explains your topic
+- poster includes informative text which summarizes/explains your topic

 - sub-sections have appropriate transitions which communicate your topic